 - Contact Info: 618-887-4732.
 11477 Pocahontas, Marine, Illinois.

-- Overview: Stop by during normal business hours at the North Hanley location and grab whichever apples look best to you.
+- Overview: Starting mid-August, stop by this 17-acre site in the city, which has been in operation since 1885, for a classic apple-picking experience.
 Once you check in for your picking session at the market, a bag will be provided.
-After picking apples, stick around and play at "Pumpkinland," a family-friendly play area that includes a straw castle, corn maze, pirate ship, swing set, and more.
+If visiting in the month of October, stick around and play at “Pumpkinland,” a family-friendly play area that includes a straw castle, corn maze, pirate ship, swing set, and more.

 - Contact Info: 314-429-5506, 4215 N. Hanley.